 I think I best reveal a secret: I’m not as Smart as I’ve let on.
 Okay, well, maybe that isn’t much of a secret.

-I’ve bragged recently about our operational renovation and shared some of the stuff we’ve done to be more successful.
+I’ve bragged recently about changes to our IT support fees and shared some of the stuff we have done to be more successful.
 Well, I’m here to admit that I might have borrowed a few ideas here from others.

-One of the best lessons I learned early on in my business career was to find people who have had success and emulate what they’ve done.
-We’ve been in business for nearly 15 years and in that time I’ve:
+One of the best lessons I learned early on in my business career was to find people who have had success and emulate what they have done.
+Smart Dolphins IT has been in business for nearly 15 years and in that time I’ve:

 - Participated in a number of business peer groups;

 - Read a bookshelf full of business books;

 - Watched hundreds of hours of webinars.

 All of these activities were important in my professional development.
 One thing was the most important.
 In 2011, I joined a business peer group that changed my life: TruOnes (odd name, but awesome results).
 The key differences between this group and others I have belonged to is that: